 As Grant observed the action, he reportedly asked Thomas and Granger, “Who ordered those men up the hill?”
 Granger purportedly replied, “When those fellows get started all hell can’t stop them.”
-Although Sheridan—one of Grant’s favorites—later received the bulk of the credit for the Union victory at the Battle of Missionary Ridge, historical evidence supports the conclusion that Wood’s soldiers were the first to reach the top of the promontory.
+Although Sheridan—one of Grant’s favorites—later received the bulk of the credit for the Union victory at the Battle of Missionary Ridge, historical evidence supports the conclusion that Wood’s soldiers were the first to reach the top of the ridge.

-In early May 1864, Major General William T. Sherman led three armies (the Army of the Tennessee, commanded by Major General James B. McPherson; the Army of the Ohio, commanded by Major General John M. Schofield; and the Army of the Cumberland, commanded by Major General George H. Thomas) out of Tennessee in pursuit of the Confederate Army of Tennessee, now commanded by General Joseph E. Johnston.
+In early May 1864, Sherman led three armies (the Army of the Tennessee, commanded by Major General James B. McPherson; the Army of the Ohio, commanded by Major General John M. Schofield; and the Army of the Cumberland, commanded by Major General George H. Thomas) out of Tennessee in pursuit of the Confederate Army of Tennessee, now commanded by General Joseph E. Johnston.
 Wood commanded the 3rd Division of the 4th Army Corps (part of the Army of the Cumberland) as Sherman inched toward Atlanta.

-For the next four months Wood led his division through many engagements in Georgia including operations around Dalton (May 7‑12) the Battle of Resaca (May 13-15), the Battle of Adairsville (May 17), the Battle of New Hope Church (May 25-26), the Battle of Pickett’s Mill (May 27), the Battle of Kennesaw Mountain (June 27), the Battle of and Peachtree Creek (July 20), the Siege of Atlanta (July 22-September 2), the Battle of Jonesborough (August 31-September 1), and operations near Lovejoy’s Station (September.
+For the next four months, Wood led his division through many engagements in Georgia including operations around Dalton (May 7‑12) the Battle of Resaca (May 13-15), the Battle of Adairsville (May 17), the Battle of New Hope Church (May 25-26), the Battle of Pickett’s Mill (May 27), the Battle of Kennesaw Mountain (June 27), the Battle of Peachtree Creek (July 20), the Siege of Atlanta (July 22-September 2), the Battle of Jonesborough (August 31-September 1), and operations near Lovejoy’s Station (September.
 2).
 During the last engagement, a rifle shot that passed through Wood’s left foot.
 As at the Battle of Stones River, Wood refused to leave the field during the engagement.

-Hood evacuated Atlanta on the night of September 1, 1864, and Sherman’s forces occupied the city on the next day.
-After being forced out of Atlanta, Hood and Confederate President Jefferson Davis hatched a plan that would have Hood’s 39,000 soldiers move north toward Chattanooga, destroying Sherman’s supply lines back to Tennessee along the way.
+Hood evacuated Atlanta on the night of September 1, 1864, and Sherman’s forces occupied the city the next day.
+After being forced out of Atlanta, Hood, and Confederate President Jefferson Davis hatched a plan that would have Hood’s 39,000 soldiers move north toward Chattanooga, destroying Sherman’s supply lines back to Tennessee along the way.
 Sherman responded by sending Major General George H. Thomas to Nashville on September 29 to organize all the Union troops in Tennessee.

 Wood had a few weeks to heal during Sherman’s occupation of Atlanta.
 By late October, Sherman convinced Grant that his time would be better spent making Georgia howl on his “March to the Sea” than by chasing Hood around the South.
 Consequently, Sherman turned the pursuit of Hood over to General Thomas and approximately 60,000 soldiers, 30,000 of whom were in the Nashville area with Thomas.
 The other 30,000 men, commanded by Major General John M. Schofield, were ordered to move north and join Thomas.